Translation disclaimer (Translation disclaimer)

 Someone, who is interested in your welfare, can support you.
 We will work with them to agree on how your identified outcomes should be met.
 We will do all we can to achieve this.

-If you or someone you care for has learning disabilities
+If you or someone you care for has a learning disability

 If you want to get a job, there are some ways we can help you.
 These includes: